michaelcarlisle54/FlickrApi/README.md

 Ideato\FlickrApiBundle
 ----------------------

-If you're using symfony you can download and install FlickerApi as a Bundle https://github.com/ideatosrl/FlickrApiBundle
+If you're using Symfony2 you can download and install FlickerApi as a Bundle https://github.com/ideatosrl/FlickrApiBundle